-- 1. Eating and Drinking.
-To ensure that masks are worn consistently and correctly, staff should not eat or drink except during their breaks when they are able to safely remove their masks and physically distance from others.
-At all times when eating or drinking, staff must maintain at least a six-foot distance from others.
-When eating or drinking, it is preferred to do so outdoors and away from others, including visitors.
-Eating or drinking at a cubicle or workstation is preferred to eating in a breakroom if eating in a cubicle or workstation provides greater distance from and barriers between staff. - 2.
-Training.
-Coordinate with your supervisor to ensure you complete required COVID-19 safety training and watch for ongoing updates. - 3.
+- 1. Training.
+Coordinate with your supervisor to ensure you complete required COVID-19 safety training and watch for ongoing updates. - 2.
 Inspection.
-Coordinate with your supervisor to ensure the work area is periodically inspected to ensure COVID-19 hazards are addressed and safety practices are being properly implemented. - 4.
+Coordinate with your supervisor to ensure the work area is periodically inspected to ensure COVID-19 hazards are addressed and safety practices are being properly implemented. - 3.
 Case Incident Response.
 If a known or suspected case of COVID-19 is found to have been present in the workplace, or exposed to employees, notify the designated COVID-19 Compliance Officer (school nurse or administrator) immediately.
 A case incident response assessment will be performed to evaluate who was potentially exposed, and what surfaces were potentially contaminated.
 Notification to affected parties will be provided as appropriate and a cleaning/disinfection plan will be implemented.
 Note, SMMUSD is required by law to protect private medical information of individuals involved in a case incidents.
-Therefore, communications regarding case incidents will avoid the use of personally identifiable information. - 5.
+Therefore, communications regarding case incidents will avoid the use of personally identifiable information. - 4.
 Visitor/Vendor Communications.
 Employees who are primary contacts for visitors and vendors must ensure that visitors/vendors understand that they are expected to follow the COVID-19 safety guidance for visitors, summarized below. - a.
 Visits to the school by individuals other than staff and students are to be avoided whenever feasible.
 Parents of enrolled students are encouraged to conduct business with school personnel remotely when possible. - b.
 Visitors to the school other than parents of enrolled students are limited to those who are essential for the school's operation.
 Visitors are by appointment only and are preregistered in a visitor log that includes a visitor's name, phone number and email address.
 Visitors are instructed to come to their appointments alone.
 If a visitor must be accompanied by another person (e.g., for translation assistance, or because the visitor is a minor, or has minor students) their information is captured in the visitor log. - c.
-Movement of visitors within the school is limited to designated areas such as the reception or lobby area, offices, conference or meeting rooms, and public rest rooms to the extent feasible.
+Movement of visitors within the school is limited to designated areas such as the reception or lobby area, offices, conference or meeting rooms, and public rest rooms to the extent feasible. - d.

-- d.
 Visitors are instructed that they must wear face coverings at all times, and follow any additional any area/operation-specific COVID-19 safety practices as applicable. - e.
 Visitors arriving at the school with non-enrolled children (e.g. younger siblings of students) must ensure that these children stay next to an adult, avoid touching any other person or any item that does not belong to them, and are masked if 2 or older and not at risk due to a respiratory condition. - f.
 In addition, employees who are primary contacts for vendors must coordinate with the vendor to learn of any additional safety practices that should be followed by employees or visitors as a result of the vendor's work.
-This information must then be communicated to affected parties. - 6.
-Non-Work Activities.
+This information must then be communicated to affected parties.

+5. Non-Work Activities.
 Employees are encouraged to apply COVID-19 precautions similar to these safe work practices to their non-work personal activities.
 Such diligence in and out of the workplace will serve to protect co-workers, customers, families and communities during this pandemic.
-Employees should be aware that they may be asked to quarantine in accordance with public health orders if they have recently traveled (e.g. out of state or out of the southern California region), gathered with others outside of their immediate household, or for other reasons where a health professional requires that you quarantine as a necessary precaution before resuming work on-site or in-person.